lolbat/What-is-wrong-blog/content/posts/AndTheWinnerIs.md

 I have two main objections to VS Code.
 The first is that everything in it either has too much contrast or too little contrast.
 I am not sure if this is a side effect of building a complex UI inside a browser or just the style that Microsoft uses when defining the elements in the app.
 You can apply different themes but none of them seem to reach a happy medium that makes my eyes happy.

 Secondly, VS Code has a habit of enabling features for me that I didn't ask for.
 I did a git commit of a project and suddenly the git tools (which had been disabled) were re-enabled and my file display was littered with  coloured lines and blocks.
 As well, the colours of the filenames in the tabs changed.
-This was also something that I had disabled.
+This was also something that I had disabled [^2].

-Also, fuck Microsoft and fuck Electron.

 ## PyCharm

+PyCharm looks good and has enough contrast and whitespace in the UI that it isn't difficult to look at or use for extended periods of time.
+It also is much easier for me to set up the IDE so that it has the two-tone look that I like.

+ I think that PyCharm has a less active community of plugin developers but it does seem to get the required tools and

 [^1]: Both IDEs currently have one
+[^2]: Also, fuck Microsoft and fuck Electron.